home-assistant/companion.home-assistant/docs/notifications/basic.md

             thread-id: "example-notification-group"
 ```

-#### Replacing notifications
+### Replacing notifications
 Existing notifications can be replaced using `apns-collapse-id`.
 This will continue to send you notifications but replace an existing one with that same `apns-collapse-id`.
+When sending consecutive messages with the same `apns-collapse-id` to the same device, only the most recent will be shown.
 This is especially useful for motion and door sensor notifications.

 ```yaml
 automation: